 In an HL7 message , sometimes the actual data in a field may contain an encoding character, which will require some data manipulation for the message to be sent correctly.
 For example, keep in mind that the escape character for the subcomponent separator is “&”, data in a message may contain the following: “Patient must rest & ice the knee”.
 In this case, a system may treat the field in which this data is located as two subcomponents, although it really should be treated as a single field because the “&” is meant to mean “and” and not a subcomponent separator.

-Additional information can be found on the HL7 Standards resource site on the following topics:
+Additional information can be found on the HL7 Resource pages on the following topics:

-Visit the Corepoint Health IT Blog for insights on working with HL7 messaging and other healthcare IT observations.
+Visit the Lyniate blog for insights on working with HL7 messaging and other healthcare IT observations.

 Register for an upcoming HL7: First Steps training class.